calebjohnston/clickstack-client/README.md

 Installed clickhouse using:
 `brew install clickhouse`

-This installed the DB server at: `/usr/local/bin/clickhouse` Which simlinks to: `/usr/local/Caskroom/clickhouse/25.7.4.11-stable/clickhouse-macos`
+This installs the DB server at: `/usr/local/bin/clickhouse`<br/>
+Which symlinks to: `/usr/local/Caskroom/clickhouse/<version-variant>/clickhouse-macos`

 The clickhouse binary can be started as a client, server, or repl:
 - client: `$ clickhouse client`
 - server: `$ clickhouse server`
 - repl: `$ clickhouse`

-The clickhouse server hosts at a TCP socket at port 9000.
-You can verify that it's up using liof
+The clickhouse server hosts a TCP socket at port 9000.
+Verify that it's up using `lsof -i :9000`

-To inspect tables, run `clickhouse client` and then run `SHOW TABLES` which should produce output like this once in use:
+To inspect tables, run `clickhouse client` and then run `SHOW TABLES` which should produce output as follows (after OpenTelemetry is configured):
 ```
 SHOW TABLES